jlewi/foyle/docs/content/en/docs/replicate/_index.md

 Replicate provides hosted versions of [meta/llama-3-8b-instruct](https://replicate.com/meta/meta-llama-3-8b-instruct) and [meta/llama-3-8b-instruct](https://replicate.com/meta/meta-llama-3-70b-instruct) which are chat models.
-Notably, these models are kept warm so when you send predictions Replicate doesn't need to boot up new instances leading to long latencies.
+Notably, these models are kept warm so when you send predictions Replicate doesn't need to boot up new instances.
 Replicate also provides an [OpenAI proxy](https://lifeboat.replicate.dev/) so you can use the OpenAI APIs to generate responses.

-Unfortunately, Replicate doesn't provide hosted, always versions of the embedding models.
+Unfortunately, Replicate doesn't provide hosted, always warms versions of embedding models.
 So Foyle continues to use OpenAI for the embedding models.